 Are you one of those people suffering from mood swings, apathy, and trouble concentrating?
-Have you lost the interest to your once favorite job?
+Have you lost interest in your once-favorite job?
 If you’ve started noticing any of the aforementioned symptoms, there is a possibility that you have burned yourself out, in particular, at the workplace.
 Burnout doesn’t go away on its own.
 It can also cause serious mental and physical troubles.

 Emotional burnout typically occurs with workaholics, people who occupy non-relevant professions or positions in a team, and “overstayed” specialists because their career advancement is impossible due to certain circumstances.
 Burnout can also occur with “emotional” professions that are associated with constant stress, like doctors, teachers, psychologists, firefighters, social workers, and so on.